nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Value proposition**:

 Logistics managers often have to keep track of many contacts such as
-* PiCs of inventory items, amenities or transport
+* PICs of inventory items, amenities or transport
 * PoCs of departments, external suppliers or maintenance services

 This is usually done with general purpose software like Microsoft Excel, which